leondavidtb/leondavidtb/README.md

 ### Hi, I'm Leonardo <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30" >

 I'm a software developer focused on the development of front-end web and mobile applications.
-Currently working on development of e-commerce platforms with OSF, OCC, Next.JS, TypeScript, Micro Frontends, Strapi and others.
+Currently working on development of e-commerce platforms with Next.JS, TypeScript, Micro Frontends, Headless CMS and others.
 I also have experience in mobile development in React Native with TypeScript and Expo.

 #### My current tools
 - Front-end Mobile with React Native with Expo;
 - Front-end Web with Reactjs and Nextjs;
+- Unit Tests using Jest and React Testing Library;
 - Javascript and Typescript;
 - Tailwind and Styled Components;
 - Git and GitFlow;